Ingapu Township: Geography

 Ingapu Township is located within the Irrawaddy Delta and includes part of the Arakan Mountains in its west.
 The highest point in the town reaches over 3900 ft on the border with Rakhine State.
 The elevation slopes from the foothills in the central-western part of the township towards the Irrawaddy River on the Township's eastern border with Bago Region.

 The primary waterway serving the town of Ingapu is the Ngawun River.
-The township typicall sees 88.5 days of rain a year totalling an average of 70.03 in of rain a year.
+The township typically sees 88.5 days of rain a year totalling an average of 70.03 in of rain a year.
 Erosion and flood damage destroyed over 300 homes between 2015 and 2019.
 The township has 8 major dams.
 The waterways within the township are volatile and changing significantly as quickly as within four years.

 The forested foothills of the Arakan mountains in the township's west is home to many species with little human development.
 The township has 60% forest cover with 25% being protected natural areas.
 Among others, the township has teak, Kanyin and Burmese laurel trees are notable tree species.
 The township is home to elephants, tigers, wild boars, black bears and deer among others.
 The township is also a malaria-endemic region.

 Demographics and Economy

 Ingapu Township is overwhelmingly rural with 89.8% (196,017 people) of the township living outside of the singular town of Ingapu as of 2019.
 The gender ratio is 1.006 with more men than the national average.
 92.67% of the township are Bamar and 92.4% of the population is Buddhist.
 The second largest religion is Christianity concentrated mostly within Ingapu town.
 The mean household size is 3.7 people.
+In 2023, the population of the township dropped, losing 8,109 people between 2022 and 2023.

+By 2023, two other villages were designated as towns.
+Ingpau remains the largest town with 19,412 people followed by Htoogyi with 8439 people and Mazaligone with 6945 people.

 Agriculture is the primary industry of Ingapu Township.
 The main crop grown is rice with peanuts and various lentils as secondary off-season crops.
 There is also a small but significant poultry industry in the township.
 Fishing and fisheries also make up a significant portion of the town's economic output.
 The heavily wooded landscape of western Ingapu Township sees some forestry, but is limited by environmental protection areas.
 The township has transportation infrastructure by waterway and roads connecting it to its main market, Hinthada.